Greg Rusedski

-Gregory Rusedski (born 6 September 1973) is a British former professional tennis player.
+Gregory Rusedski (born 6 September 1973) is a Canadian-British former professional tennis player.
 He was the British No. 1 in 1997, 1999 and 2006, and reached the ATP ranking of world No. 4 for periods from 6 October 1997 to 12 October 1997 and from 25 May 1998 to 21 June 1998.

-In 1997, he was the US Open finalist, which led to him receiving the BBC Sports Personality of the Year Award and the ITV Sports Champion of the Year Award.
+In 1997, he was a US Open finalist, which led to him receiving the BBC Sports Personality of the Year Award and the ITV Sports Champion of the Year Award.
 Also, he scored 30 wins and 13 losses with the Great Britain Davis Cup team.
 Along with erstwhile rival and teammate Tim Henman, Rusedski was credited with beginning a renaissance in British men's singles tennis from the doldrums of the eighties and nineties, reaching a grand slam final and returning Great Britain to relevance in the Davis Cup, progress that would eventually be brought to fruition by Andy Murray.

 Personal life

-Rusedski was born in Montreal, Quebec, to a British mother and a Canadian father of Polish and Ukrainian descent.
+Rusedski was born in Montreal, Quebec, Canada, to a British mother and a Canadian father of Polish and Ukrainian descent.
+His parents made financial sacrifices to support his early tennis career over that of his older brother.
+Rusedski later recalled: "They remortgaged their house three times so I could travel and take part in tournaments...
+It must have been an incredibly hard decision for them."

 He was a very promising junior player in Canada in the 1980s, and subsequently caused some anger in Canada when he decided to adopt British citizenship and play for Great Britain in 1995.
+When he returned to his hometown of Montreal to play in the 1995 Canadian Open, he was booed and taunted.
+Commenting on the hostile reception, Rusedski stated: "It didn't hurt my feelings...
+I thought I'd get a difficult reaction.
+I prepared for it and I expected it."
 Rusedski made the decision for "lifestyle reasons", noting that his girlfriend — who later became his wife — lived in Britain.